mfickers/timelib/README.md

 # timelib
-Initial repository for a time library written in C.
+Library of time related functions written in C.